 #7 Use an Ethernet Connection

 A wired ethernet connection is stronger than a Wi-Fi connection, so if your TV keeps disconnecting from your Wi-Fi, you’ll want to try this alternative.
 Wired connections eliminate any problems with signal interference, so they’re more reliable.

-To set up a wired connection, you will need an ethernet cable.
-These are inexpensive to buy and can be found in a variety of lengths.
+To set up a wired connection, you’ll need an inexpensive ethernet cable, which can be found in different lengths.

-After you have set up your wired connection, check and see if your TV is still disconnecting from your Wi-Fi.
-If you are having issues and you have tried the other tips in this article, you may need to call a technician.
+After you’ve set up your wired connection, check and see if your TV is still disconnecting from your Wi-Fi.

-If you’re TV is too far to use a normal ethernet connection, try purchasing a powerline adapter – which can give you a wired connection via the power sockets in your home.
-(Yes, they really do work!).
+If your TV is too far to use a normal ethernet connection, try purchasing a powerline adapter.
+Powerline adapters give offer a wired connection to your router via the power sockets in your home.

-Do you seem to spend more time reconnecting your TV to the internet than you do actually watching your favorite shows and movies?
-If your TV keeps disconnecting from Wi-Fi, then I’m sure the 8 tips in this article will help you rectify the problem.
+Do you seem to spend more time reconnecting your TV to the internet than actually watching your favorite shows and movies?
+If your TV keeps disconnecting from Wi-Fi, then I’m sure the 9 tips in this article will help you rectify the problem.

 Have a great day!